deanwampler/Presentations/SeductionsOfScala/README.md

 	scala> ^D

-We use *control-d* (^D) to exit.
+I used *control-d* (^D) to exit.
 It's an old terminal control, similar to ^C, that means "end of input".
 It's more "polite" than ^C...

 The REPL commands that begin with a colon (`:`) are used for non-code directives, like turning on the useful "power" mode, viewing help, loading source files, etc.